Archive | Hot Mandates RSS feed for this section

 If you are interested in more information about this investor and other investors tracked by LSN, please email mandates@lifesciencenation.com.

-Hot Mandate: Corporate Venture Arm of Japan-based Big Pharma Invests in Therapeutics, Medical Devices and Digital Health Around the Globe
+Hot Investor Mandate: Corporate Venture Arm of Large Japanese Company Manages Evergreen Fund Investing in Pharmaceuticals, Medical Devices, and Digital Health

-The corporate venture arm of a big pharma is a diversified business based in Tokyo focused on three primary sectors: Materials, Homes and Healthcare.
-The team is based in offices outside Boston, MA and Menlo Park, CA. The fund has an evergreen structure looking to allocate between $1-$3 million per deal initially and up to $5 million over the life of the investment.
-The firm is seeking to invest in approximately 2-4 companies over the next 12 months and is open to investing in companies across the globe.
+A corporate venture arm of a diversified business based in Japan is focused on three primary sectors, one of them being healthcare.
+The team has offices throughout the USA.
+The fund has an evergreen structure looking to allocate between $1-$3 million per deal initially and up to $5 million over the life of the investment.
+They are seeking to invest in approximately 2-4 companies over the next 12 months and are open to investing in companies across the globe.

 The firm invests in private companies and is willing to work with all types of management teams including incomplete teams.
 The firm generally requests at least an observer seat following investment.